elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 <summary>Actively Cancelled Subscriptions (ending)</summary>

-The number of subscriptions at the end of the month that have been cancelled by the customer or by the merchant by clicking on “cancel subscription” in the Prive portal/merchant admin.
+The number of subscriptions at the end of the month that have been cancelled by the customer or by the merchant by clicking on “cancel subscription” in the Recurly Commerceportal/merchant admin.

 </details>